legoraft/legoraft.github.io/_posts/2025-03-24-arch-install-backups.md

 Snapper uses a dedicated subvolume called `.snapshots` by default, but I want to use the `@snapshots` subvolume we've created earlier.
 Because of this, installing snapper is a bit more work.

 Start off by unmounting `@snapshots` and deleting the directory it's mounted to.
+If `umount @snapshots` doesn't work, it could be that it's `umount /@snapshots`.

 ```
 sudo umount @snapshots